Fronius LogoFronius Mobile Logo

 Secondary meter

-Modbus RTU, Third-party device
+Modbus RTU, third-party device

 Loads in the system

-e.g. washing machine, lamps, TV, etc.
+e.g., washing machine, lights, television, etc.

 Additional loads in the system

-e.g. heat pump
+e.g., heat pump

 Additional producers in the system

-e.g. wind power plant
+e.g., wind power plant

 Terminating resistor